 It usually takes one to two weeks for you to receive your copy.
 The first copy is free; there is a small charge for any additional copies.
 Only parties to the appeal can request a copy of the recording.

 If you disagree with the results of the Appeal Tribunal, you may appeal to the Texas Workforce Commission.
 The Commission will rule on your case after reviewing the Appeal Tribunal decision and listening to the recorded hearing.
 E-mail questions to firstname.lastname@example.org.

 You must appeal in writing within 14 calendar days from the date TWC mailed you the Appeal Tribunal decision.
 The mailing date is printed on the coversheet of your appeal decision.

-You can submit your written appeal in person at your Workforce Solutions office, or you can mail or fax your appeal letter to Commission Appeals at the address or fax number in the instructions included with your Appeal Tribunal decision.
+You can submit your written appeal online, in person at your Workforce Solutions office, or by mailing or faxing your appeal letter to Commission Appeals at the address or fax number in the instructions included with your Appeal Tribunal decision.
 You cannot file an appeal by e-mail or over the telephone.
 If you choose to fax the information, keep the paperwork that indicates successful transmission of your appeal.

 A reviewing attorney in Commission Appeals will review the audio-recording of your hearing.
 The attorney will also review all other evidence accepted at your first appeal hearing.
 The reviewing attorney will make a recommendation to the Commission regarding the decision in the case.

 The Commissioners will review the recommendation separately and will decide whether or not to follow it.
 Then the Commission will vote on the case and issue a written decision.
 They may order an additional hearing to gather more evidence, but they usually do not.

 We will mail you the decision from the Commission.